NegusNati/hospitalRecord/README.md

 # Hospital Record Managment System

- A project of 'Advanced Programing" course that is submitted to Mr. Habatmu (MSc) that is done using Java Programin language.
+ A project of 'Advanced Programing" course that is submitted to Mr. Habatmu (MSc) that is done using Java Programin language (specifically using JavaFX application framework).

  This project is a compact and simple Hospital Record Managemnt System that can be used by small to medium Clinics and Hopitals